-The aim of ABC to read (‘’The Charity’’) is to help as many children as possible in Berkshire to become confident and successful readers.
+The aim of ABC to read (‘’The Charity’’) is to help as many young children as possible, attending schools in Berkshire, to become confident and successful readers.

-The Charity was set up in 2004 and is a mentoring scheme which links community volunteers with children at primary school who are underachieving.
-The children lack confidence in their abilities often because of a range of disadvantages in their home background.
+The Charity was set up in 2004, as a mentoring scheme, to link community volunteers with children at primary school who are underachieving for a variety of reasons.

 Role of the Volunteer

-The Charity’s volunteers are people from the local community who spend half an hour twice a week with each child they mentor, sharing books and conversation, playing games and doing other literacy based activities.
-Volunteers will work with the same three children for up to a year.
+The Charity’s volunteers are people from the local community who spend half an hour, twice a week, with each child they mentor, sharing books and conversation, playing games and doing other literacy-based activities.
+Volunteers usually work with the same three children for up to a year.

 Commitment to volunteering